DemonsGalore/socketio-chat/README.md

 # socket-io chat

+npm install in root folder for backend and /client for frontend create keys_dev.js in /config with URI to MongoDV start application with "npm run dev"

 TODO:
 - show user who joined/left chat / on timeout (especially on mobile)
 - sort users by name